Conflicts of Interest Disclosure

 Other Fiduciary Duties to Clients

-Group staff are permitted to hold outside appointments provided they are fully disclosed to us, however the group does not permit its staff to act as Trustee, Executor, Director or Power of Attorney for its clients, unless this has been approved by Senior Management.
+Group staff are permitted to hold outside appointments provided they are fully disclosed to us, however the group does not permit its staff to act as Trustee, Executor, Director or Power of Attorney for its clients, unless this has been approved by Senior Management on the basis that the management of the client portfolios will not be adversely influenced.

 If a specific conflict arises relating to a particular client, we may decline to act for that client if the conflict cannot be managed in any other way.